CerialPvP/NBUltimate/README.md

   - [Running a testing server](#running-a-testing-server)
 ## What is this?
-This is a [PaperMC](https://papermc.io) plugin, that allows you to playback and manipulate NBS files, and also playback, manipulate and convert the following formats to NBS:
+This is a [PaperMC](https://papermc.io) plugin, that allows you to playback and manipulate NBS files, and convert the following formats to NBS:
 - .mid ([MIDI](https://en.wikipedia.org/wiki/MIDI) format)
 - .mcsp2 ([Minecraft Song Planner 2](https://web.archive.org/web/20110923175931/http://www.minecraftforum.net/topic/136749-minecraft-song-planner-25-a-tool-for-note-block-musicians/)'s format)
 - .notebot ([Future Client](https://futureclient.net/)'s format)
 - .txt ([BleachHack](https://github.com/BleachDev/BleachHack)'s format)
 ## Downloading the plugin
-> **HUGE WARNING: NBUltimate REQUIRES for you to use a Paper server (or a fork).
+> **:warning: HUGE WARNING: NBUltimate REQUIRES for you to use a Paper server (or a fork).
 Spigot will 100% not work, and ignore the plugin (since this is a Paper plugin), and "hybrid" forks (such as Arclight) aren't guaranteed to work.**
 ### Dev Build
-> **WARNING: A GitHub account is required for accessing Actions.**
+> **:warning: WARNING: A GitHub account is required for accessing Actions.**
 1. Head over to **Actions** tab (as mentioned above, a GitHub account is required.)
 2. Go to latest workflow run.
 3. Download the artifact, and extract the ZIP file.